maganiczny/shareNetWithCrossEth/README.md

 To share network over LAN You need crossed Ethernet cable (You can find what it do in www) and two computer (PC, laptop, other who have eth sock).

-PC 1# who share net and have net connecyion
+PC 1# who share net and have net connection
 PC 2# who need network

 In Windows: